dmg46664/jira-scaled-mode/tutorial.md

 *Q. Does that mean a major mode can't register and use two distinct grammars?*
  TODO it would seem so?

+## Making the grammar unhighlight

+In this tutorial so far you've created a major mode that highlights a Jira markup tick in green :thumbsup:
+However you'll notice that when you remove any character from the tick it doesn't go back to being regular text :thumbsdown:

+This is because Scaled has created an `effacer` (handler) to mark blocks of text with css as you've defined.
+TODO confirm the above.

+However there is no callback registered to remove the css.
+*Q. Why?*

+Scaled has it's own implementation of a text mate parser available here: https://github.com/scaled/textmate-grammar/ It does not rely on any other text mate libraries.

+It's worth becoming a little aquainted to the processing that this library does.

+* What is a `scope`?
+It represents every element of a match of a piece of text down an AST.
+I.e.
+** We're in code -> in a comment block -> at the beginning of a comment block.

+You can see more examples here: scaled.grammar.GrammarTest

 ## Useful EMACS guides